Home

 $$ R_z= \begin{bmatrix} \cos(-{\pi \over 2}) & \sin(-{\pi \over 2}) & 0 \\ \sin(-{\pi \over 2}) & \cos(-{\pi \over 2}) & 0 \\ 0 & 0 & 1 \\ \end{bmatrix}= \begin{bmatrix} 0 & -1 & 0 \\ -1 & 0 & 0 \\ 0 & 0 & 1 \\ \end{bmatrix} $$ $$ \begin{array}{lll} P_T.x = &0 * R_{00} &+& 1 * R_{10} &+& P.z * R_{20} &= \\ &0*0 &+& 1*-1 &+& 0*0&=-1\\ P_T.y = &0 * R_{01} &+& 1 * R_{11} &+& P.z * R_{21} &= \\ &0*-1 &+& 1*0 &+& 0*0&= 0\\ P_T.z = &0 * R_{02} &+& 1 * R_{12} &+& P.z * R_{22} &= \\ &0*0 &+& 1*0 &+& 0*1&= 0\\ \end{array} $$

-The direct application yields (-1, 0, 0) instead of (1, 0, 0), suggesting a need for adjustment.
-Correcting this, the proper rotation matrix for a clockwise rotation becomes:
+The direct application yields \((-1, 0, 0)\) instead of \((1, 0, 0)\).
+Looks like this matrix doesn’t work.
+Let’s correct it.
+The proper rotation matrix for a clockwise rotation should be:

 $$ R_z= \begin{bmatrix} \cos(-{\pi \over 2}) & \sin(-{\pi \over 2}) & 0 \\ -\sin(-{\pi \over 2}) & \cos(-{\pi \over 2}) & 0 \\ 0 & 0 & 1 \\ \end{bmatrix}= \begin{bmatrix} 0 & -1 & 0 \\ 1 & 0 & 0 \\ 0 & 0 & 1 \\ \end{bmatrix} $$ $$ \begin{array}{lll} P_T.x = &0 * R_{00} &+& 1 * R_{10} &+& P.z * R_{20} &= \\ &0*0 &+& 1*1 &+& 0*0&=1\\ P_T.y = &0 * R_{01} &+& 1 * R_{11} &+& P.z * R_{21} &= \\ &0*-1 &+& 1*0 &+& 0*0&= 0\\ P_T.z = &0 * R_{02} &+& 1 * R_{12} &+& P.z * R_{22} &= \\ &0*0 &+& 1*0 &+& 0*1&= 0\\ \end{array} $$

-Figure 4: a 90 degrees clockwise rotation.
+Figure 4: A 90-degree clockwise rotation.

 The matrices for rotations around the x and y axes can be derived similarly, with \(R_x\) affecting rotations in the yz plane and \(R_y\) in the xz plane.
 Here are the matrices for rotations around the x and y axes (with \(R_z\) for completness):

-$$ R_x(\theta)= \begin{bmatrix} 1 & 0 & 0 \\ 0 & \cos(\theta) & \sin(\theta) \\ 0 & -\sin(\theta) & \cos(\theta) \\ \end{bmatrix} $$ $$ R_y(\theta)= \begin{bmatrix} \cos(\theta) & 0 & -\sin(\theta) \\ 0 & 1 & 0 \\ \sin(\theta) & 0 & \cos(\theta) \\ \end{bmatrix} $$ $$ R_z(\theta)= \begin{bmatrix} \cos(\theta) & \sin(\theta) & 0\\ -\sin(\theta) & \cos(\theta) & 0\\ 0 & 0 & 1 \\ \end{bmatrix} $$
+$$ R_x(\theta)= \begin{bmatrix} 1 & 0 & 0\\ 0 & \cos(\theta) & \sin(\theta)\\ 0 & -\sin(\theta) & \cos(\theta)\\ \end{bmatrix} $$ $$ R_y(\theta)= \begin{bmatrix} \cos(\theta) & 0 & -\sin(\theta)\\ 0 & 1 & 0\\ \sin(\theta) & 0 & \cos(\theta)\\ \end{bmatrix} $$ $$ R_z(\theta)= \begin{bmatrix} \cos(\theta) & \sin(\theta) & 0\\ -\sin(\theta) & \cos(\theta) & 0\\ 0 & 0 & 1\\ \end{bmatrix} $$

 To calculate the transformed point's coordinates, you multiply the point's coordinates by the coefficients in each column of these matrices, ensuring a consistent approach to point transformation across different axes of rotation.